-In first aid, ABC stands for airways, breathing, and circulation and are some of the first steps that emergency personal take to assess the condition of a patient.
+In first aid, ABC stands for airway, breathing, and circulation.
+These are some of the first steps emergency personnel take to assess a patient’s condition.
 If you want to prevent your projects from flatlining then these are the ABC’s (and W’s) that you and your team should follow to successfully manage tasks.

 Accept the Task

 “Well, duh…” I hear you say, but how many times have you been at a meeting where great ideas are exchanged, everyone is excited to see the results, and then no one does anything?
-That’s because nobody accepted the responsibility of completing the necessary tasks.
+That’s because no one accepted responsibility for completing the necessary tasks.

 When you take on a project or are delegated a task, run through the five W’s and make sure that you have all the relevant information before you begin.
 You can go through the five points in any order, and will often go over them several times as you answer more of your own questions.